awsaf49/artifact/README.md

 > **Note:** The Test data is kept confidential from all participating teams.
 Additionally, the generators used for the Test 1 data are known to all teams, whereas the generators for Test 2 and Test 3 are kept undisclosed.

-# ArtiFact: Artificial and Factual Dataset
+# ArtiFact: Artificial and Factual Image Dataset

 <img src="images/header.png">